This is a Guest Post by Brittany Quaglieri

 It allowed me to live in New Zealand for up to a year.
 I could also work to make enough money to pay for my student loan.
 The types of jobs I could work wasn’t limited, as it would be in South Korea.
 I could get a professional position if I wanted or stick to seasonal, temporary jobs.
 It’s a bonus that the exchange rate was in my favour, as well, gaining 40 cents on every U.S dollar.

 Next solo travel adventures

 I’m back in the U.S, but only for the time being.

 So, as I mentioned about 1000 words ago, I am back in the United States after spending three months in New Zealand.
 I intended to be there for the full year that the visa allows, but it didn’t work out.
 The job market was more competitive than I anticipated, and I ran through most of my savings.

 I’m happy with the time I spent in New Zealand, though.
 I confronted my demons, and what I went through will stay with me forever.

 Three months is a very long time to be travelling solo on the other side of the world.
 Especially when it was only a few years ago, getting out of bed each morning was a challenge.
 Admitting – to myself and others – that I was depressed and scared was a challenge.

 Growth comes from facing your fears.
 Owning up and committing to improving your faults transforms you.
 I’m no longer a victim of my trauma.
 My time in New Zealand helped me become a survivor.

 Pin this photo on Pinterest

-About this Author: Brittany Quaglieri is a solo female traveler and mental health advocate from the United States.
-Her blog, Transformed Thru Travel, focuses on travel and mental health and wellness, and how the two overlap to create personal growth and transformation.
-When she is not traveling, she’s enjoying a laid back Cape Cod life full of beautiful beach sunsets.
+About this Author: Brittany Quaglieri is a solo female traveller and mental health advocate from the United States.
+Her blog, She Goes With Purpose, focuses on travel and mental health and wellness and how the two overlaps to create personal growth and transformation.
+When she is not travelling, she’s enjoying a laid back Cape Cod life full of beautiful beach sunsets.